 Would you like to know what is earnest money deposit?
 Here are the top 5 things you must know about earnest money deposit

-Earnest money deposit is a monetary amount given to the sellers from the buyers.
-Therefore, it is placed in an attorney’s escrow account once the buyer and seller are under contract.
-It is usually estimated to be around $500-5000.
+The earnest money deposit is a monetary amount from the buyers to the sellers.
+Hence, until the buyer and seller are under contract It is deposited in the escrow account of an attorney.
+Normally, about 500-5000 dollars are expected.
 Depending on the price of the home, it can be more.
 This lets the sellers know you are serious about buying the home.
-It is given in good faith, that you will follow through with the contract.
+In good faith, you will be able to fulfill the deal.

 Other known names: Escrow, EMD, Good faith deposit, escrow deposit, escrow money.